 Consequently, most companies have adopted a ‘wait-and-see’ strategy, which effectively means doing nothing and hoping for the best.
 This is a serious matter that has the potential to impact the wealth of hundreds of companies and their employees.
 Therefore, it should be handled responsibly.
 No one can tell the future but any responsible company can take practical measures to get ready for Brexit, no matter the scenario.

 What solutions to implement

-Invoices – do they indicate shipper and consignee details including VAT / EORI numbers, commercial value and currency?
+Invoices – do they indicate shipper and consignee details including VAT / EORI numbers, commercial value, and currency?

-The need to involve suppliers
+Brexit and logistics: the need to involve suppliers